dataresearchcenter/investigraph-etl/docs/tutorial.md

   url: https://www.humanitarianoutcomes.org
 ```

-That's enough metadata for now, there is a lot more metadata possible which will be covered in the documentation.
+That's enough metadata for now, there is a lot more metadata possible which is covered in the documentation.

 ### Sources